ComfyNodePRs/PR-ComfyUI-Timer-Nodes-87c7fd56/README.md

 1. TimerStart

-Purpose: Records the start time of the workflow.
+Purpose: Restarts the global timer at the node position.

 Inputs: